 For the first time, SAT Reading now includes figures (such as graphs and charts) that show data.
 For data reasoning questions, you'll need to interpret the data in the figure and place it in the context of the overall passage - for example, how does this figure support the author's argument?
 Especially tricky will be data reasoning questions that require you to make inferences- for example, "the author is most likely to support which interpretation of the data in this figure?"

 According to figure 1, in 2017, the cost of which of the following fuels is projected to be closest to the 2009 US average electricity cost shown in figure 2?

 Now for our all-access behind-the-scenes tour of SAT reading.
 This is where the magic happens, folks.
 Currently in production: "SAT Reading: This Time, It's Critical"

 Distribution of Question Types

 Here's a table that outlines the distribution of each question type that we found on the SAT Reading section.
-This data was collected by going through every Reading question on the eight available official practice SATs, sorting them into categories, and averaging the data we got.
+This data was collected by going through every Reading question on the first eight official practice SATs, sorting them into categories, and averaging the data we got.